The backstage of e-commerce

 - Clients who are interested in receiving the newsletter can be automatically added to the subscriber list of the mailing system (MailChimp, GetResponse, FreshMail or Sare).
 And they can opt out from the subscribing list with a single click.
-Sensitive data is stored in safety on the server of the newsletter service provider.
+Sensitive data is safely stored on the server of the newsletter service provider.

 - good accessibility: The WooCommerce script is 100% free and open-source.
 Its popularity makes it easy to find help with configuration or installation of new modules.

-- intuitive administration panel All users who wish to launch and configure their shopping platform on their own can do this easily with the Shopify admin panel.
-However, everyone who decides to choose this solution should accept the fact that they won’t be able to perform any advanced customization of the shop.
+- intuitive administration panel All users who wish to launch and configure their online shopping platform on their own can do this easily with the Shopify admin panel.
+However, everyone who decides to choose this solution should accept the fact that they won’t be able to perform any advanced customization of the store.

 Don’t forget about Conversion Rate